klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - Could you describe some of the filter attribute properties?
   - Greyscale makes element greyscale, hue shifts colors, brightness changes brightness, sepia makes all yellow, drop-shadow makes a nice glow.

-- What does margin:auto do?
-  - Centers the element.
+- What is the difference between margin and padding?

 - What are advantages of using separate stylesheets and styling classes rather than inline styling directly in html?
   - Separate stylesheets allow you the separate content from appearance rules which arguably makes code management easier.
 It also allows you to reuse same styles for more than one element.

-## Typescript questions
+## Typescript questions (5 questions)

 - What is the difference between any and unknown?
   - Any is a non-type-safe hack, whereas unknown is type safe.